SURFnet/student-mobility-broker/client/running-on-windows.md

 ## MyAcademicID registration
 You will need to perform a MyAcademicID registration on https://tech-docs.eduxchange.eu/registration.html .
-During registration set your "Redirect URLs" to where you expect your copy of student-mobility-inteken-ontvanger-generiek to run for external tests (f.eks. https://AIT-DWEBEUT01.win.dtu.dk/redirect_uri/).
+During registration set your "Redirect URLs" to where you expect your copy of student-mobility-inteken-ontvanger-generiek to run for external tests.
 You no not need to have a service running there yet (we will explain a workaround below), but keep in mind that the requests hitting this endpoint will contain your real, valid, bearer tokens for your personal university account, so don't set it to https://example.com/redirect_uri/ :)